Performance Data

 Organized data brings clarity to everyone involved

-When videos, splits, physical checkpoints, and progression charts live in a single hub, the conversation shifts from “Why did the ranking drop?” to “What do we do next?”.
+When meet results, splits, personal bests, and progression charts live in a single hub, the conversation shifts from "Why did the ranking drop?" to "What do we do next?".
 Swimmers understand whether the current training block is driving the right adaptations.
 Coaches explain decisions with evidence.
 Parents follow the season without decoding spreadsheets.
 Data transforms rankings from the destination into just one signal within a richer story.

 Conclusion